youngbryanyu/simple-app-config/README.md

 - Automatically converting configuration fields to the desired types
 - Referencing environment variables in configuration files and expanding them (or converting them to the desired type)

-Additional features include:
-- Direct access to environment variables with conversion to common types

 ## Installation
 ```
 npm install simple-app-config